aquibmomin007/pokedex/README.md

 **Note:** If `npm install` fails during dependency installation it will be likely caused by `gulp-imagemin`.
 In that case remove `gulp-imagemin` dependency from `package.json`, run `npm install` again and then install `gulp-imagemin` separately with following command: `npm install gulp-imagemin --save-dev`.
 Also check if GIT is installed

+If you get `tarball.destroy is not a function` error, do a `npm install tarball`.
+If issue still persists check `https://github.com/npm/npm/issues/8564`

 ## 2. Watch files
 ```bash
 gulp